nodejs/node/deps/npm/doc/cli/npm-publish.md

 tarball will be submitted to the registry during publication.
 Subsequent installs will use the strongest supported algorithm to verify downloads.

-For a "dry run" that does everything except actually publishing to the registry, see `npm-pack(1)`, which figures out the files to be included and packs them into a tarball to be uploaded to the registry.
+Similar to `--dry-run` see `npm-pack(1)`, which figures out the files to be included and packs them into a tarball to be uploaded to the registry.

 ## SEE ALSO